-By default, Auto Deploy provisions hosts only if a partition is available on the host.
-You can set up a reference host to auto-partition all hosts that you provision with Auto Deploy.
+By default, vSphere Auto Deploy provisions hosts only if a partition is available on the host.
+The auto-partitioning option creates a VMFS datastore on your host's local storage.
+You can set up a reference host to auto-partition all hosts that you provision with vSphere Auto Deploy.

 To ensure that local SSDs remain unpartitioned during auto-partitioning, you must set the parameter skipPartitioningSsds=TRUE on the reference host.